 You can use this Kinship ceramic trivet to place your hot pots on, very practical!!
 It also has a beautiful story about Kinship and the artwork is designed by authentic Aboriginal artist Melanie Hava. $21.95.

 Add a candle to this koala carousel ($24.95) and the heat from the flame will spin the koalas.
 The magic of the moment will bring back memories of the cuddly stuffed night-time companion found on the beds of many Aussie kids.
 The real-life koalas, found mostly in Eastern Australia, also love their bed.
 After gorging on food, they can sleep up to 22 hours a day in the crooks of branches of the eucalyptus tree.

 Coasters always come in handy, not many people out there don’t have coasters in their homes.
-And these beautiful ceramic coasters boast the gorgeous Australian Wildflower designs – such as this amazing flowering gum with a popular Major Mitchell cockatoo.
+And these beautiful ceramic coasters boast the gorgeous Australian Wildflower designs – such as the amazing flowering gum with a popular Major Mitchell cockatoo.
+From $3.95.